gracieszymanski/FFMPEG-Tool/README.md

 # widgets appear.
 #  ★ This way, size inputs are not cluttering up the GUI if the user does not choose to resize the file.
 #  ★ The run button is disabled until the user gives the GUI the input and
-# output folders.
-#  ★ This reduces user error a bit.
+# output folders.This reduces user error a bit.
 #  ★ Once users input two files then the run button is enabled